Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

-{\bf Co-localization controls nucleation} Understanding nucleation in multicomponent self-assembly has required extensions of classical nucleation theory\autocite{frenkel} that have effectively guided the design of programmable DNA tile systems with well-defined assembly pathways\autocite{schulman_programmable_2009,schulman2007synthesis,jacobs2015rational,jacobs2016self,sajfutdinow2018nucleation}.
-Building on this work, here we examine how selection between target structures that differ in co-localization of tiles can be determined by nucleation kinetics and controlled by concentration patterns.
+{\bf Colocalization controls nucleation} Understanding nucleation in multicomponent self-assembly has required extensions of classical nucleation theory\autocite{frenkel} that have effectively guided the design of programmable DNA tile systems with well-defined assembly pathways\autocite{schulman_programmable_2009,schulman2007synthesis,jacobs2016self,sajfutdinow2018nucleation}.
+Building on this work, here we examine how selection between target structures that differ in colocalization of tiles can be determined by nucleation kinetics and controlled by concentration patterns.
 We model the free energy of a structure $A$ with $B$ total bonds {as} $G(A) = \sum_{i \in A} G_{mc}^i - B\,G_{se} - \alpha$, where $\alpha$ depends on the choice of reference concentration $u_0$, $G_{mc}^i = \alpha -\log c_i/{u_0}$ is the chemical potential (or equivalently, translational entropy) of tile $i$ at concentration $c_i$, and $G_{se}$ is the energy of each bond in units of $R T$. $G(A)$ has competing contributions that scale with the structure's area and perimeter, and is hence maximized for certain partial assemblies called critical nucleation seeds.
 The formation of such seeds is often rate-limiting: once these seeds are assembled, subsequent growth is faster and mostly `downhill' in free energy.
-If the nucleation rate for a given shape is dominated by a single critical nucleus $A_s$, we could use an Arrhenius-like approximation $\eta^+_{shape} \sim e^{-G(A_{s})}$; in the case that multiple critical nuclei are significant, we must perform a sum.
+If the nucleation rate $\eta_{shape}$ for a given shape is dominated by a single critical nucleus $A_s$, we could use an Arrhenius-like approximation $\eta_{shape} \sim e^{-G(A_{s})}$; in the case that multiple critical nuclei are significant, we must perform a sum.

 When such analyses are applied to homogeneous crystals with uniform concentration $c_i = c$ of components, critical nuclei are simply those with the appropriate balance of size and perimeter.
-Heterogeneous concentration patterns require a new kind of analysis.
-Identifying critical seeds is now more involved since they can be arbitrarily shaped, paying in perimeter to gain high concentration tiles, and may have different sizes, with many high concentration tiles in structures resulting in smaller critical sizes.
-We implemented a stochastic sampling algorithm to estimate the nucleation rate of a structure with an uneven pattern of concentrations $c_i$, with results in \figref{fig:nucleation}.
+Heterogeneous concentration patterns require a more nuanced analysis: critical seeds can now be arbitrarily shaped, potentially offsetting a larger perimeter penalty by incorporating tiles with higher bulk concentration.
+Therefore, we implemented a stochastic sampling algorithm to estimate the nucleation rate of a structure with an uneven pattern of concentrations (\efigref{extfig:nucleation}).